Back to the Pilot: Plot

-After the two return to 2011, Stewie discovers that Brian intentionally warned his past self about the September 11 attacks ahead of time, allowing 2001 Brian to go on American Airlines Flight 11, beat hijackers Mohamed Atta and Abdulaziz al-Omari with a baseball bat, and have many flights, including the other three hijacked planes, to be grounded.
+After the two return to 2011, Stewie discovers that Brian intentionally warned his past self about the September 11 attacks ahead of time, allowing 2001 Brian to go on American Airlines Flight 11, beat hijackers Mohamed Atta and Abdulaziz al-Omari with a baseball bat, and request air traffic controllers to have all flights departing from the East Coast, including the other three hijacked planes, to be grounded.
 While watching the local news, it is also discovered that former President George W. Bush, who lost the 2004 presidential election to John Kerry due to being unable to exploit people's fears without 9/11, has returned to Texas and reformed the Confederate States of America, starting a second American Civil War.
 Brian insists that things will still be better in the end, but when they travel into 2016, they find a computer generated post-apocalyptic future.
-To Brian's horror, the Civil War has resulted in nuclear attacks across the Eastern Seaboard that have caused the deaths of over 17 million people (including Cesar Millan).
-Additionally, the show's humor has become dull (for instance, Peter enters the room with a roll of double-sided tape which he claims he will utilize for 7 minutes before the story focuses on Meg in a kissing booth, and abruptly announces a cutaway which just consists of him standing in a white void and proclaiming his dislike of Matthew McConaughey), Cleveland Brown has moved back to Quahog probably due to Stoolbend being in Confederated Virginia, and Joe Swanson is a cyborg who kills Quagmire – now a mutant humanoid frog named "Frogmire" – for violating curfew.
+To Brian's horror, the Civil War has resulted in nuclear attacks across the Eastern Seaboard that have caused the deaths of over 17 million people (including Cesar Millan whom Brian apparently loved).
+Additionally, the show's humor has become dull (for instance, Peter enters the room with a roll of double-sided tape which he claims he will utilize for 7 minutes before an episode’s story focuses on Meg in a kissing booth, and abruptly announces a cutaway which just consists of him standing in a white void and proclaiming his dislike of Matthew McConaughey), Cleveland Brown has moved back to Quahog (probably due to Stoolbend being in Confederated Virginia), and Joe Swanson is a cyborg who kills Quagmire – now a mutant humanoid frog named "Frogmire" – for violating curfew.

 The pair return to 1999 and prevent Brian and Stewie from telling their past selves about the attacks.
 They return to the present in which 9/11 occurs, but Stewie discovers that Brian instead advised his past self to take false and undeserved credit for the Harry Potter novels.
 Seeing that Brian has learned nothing, Stewie takes him back to 1999 again to try to prevent their past selves from telling any future events.
 However, this results in 50 incarnations of Stewie and Brian appearing to prevent them from telling the future, including a Brian and Stewie accompanied by their Peter, a Stewie who has developed female breasts, another Stewie and Brian trapped in barber's poles, one Brian and Stewie dressed up in banana outfits, and a Brian whose throat was slit.